Exercise Status: All exercises complete and verified

 Expected observations

-If the plot is flat or non-monotonic, check that you're using the correct layer and that your vector was extracted from enough effective pairs.
+If the plot is completely flat across all coefficients, check that you're using the correct layer and that your vector was extracted from enough effective pairs.

 Solution